 There are two circumstances in which the External Conduct Standards do not apply to a charity's work with a third party:

-Because the third party is a charity registered with the ACNC, it has its own obligation to comply with the External Conduct Standards.
+If the third party is also a registered charity with the ACNC, it has its own obligation to comply with the External Conduct Standards.

 For the External Conduct Standards to apply to a charity's collaboration with a third party, the collaboration must directly advance the charity's purpose.
 If the third party's activities in the collaboration only support the charity's purpose in an indirect way, the charity does not need to comply with the External Conduct Standards for the collaboration.